Trusted Termite Treatments – Newcastle and Hunter Valley

 CALL (02) 4956 8727

-All our termite treatments are carried out according to Australian Standards 3660.2.
+All our treatments are carried out according to Australian Standards 3660.2.

 1. Carry out a comprehensive termite inspection